brezanac/docker-amp-template/README.md

 Use `COMPOSE_PROJECT_NAME.localhost` (replace `COMPOSER_PROJECT_NAME` with the value from `.env`) in your browser to see if everything is working as expected.

 In case of the default value for `COMPOSE_PROJECT_NAME` the URL is `docker-amp-template.localhost`.

+## Backup

+Version 3.3.0 added support for defining and running automatic backups for defined services.

+Backups are executed **once** per every `docker compose up`, and can be turned off by setting `BACKUP_ENABLED` in `.env` to any other value that `true`.

+Please note that this will only skip the execution of the backup scripts but the `backup` service will still run.

+The default location for storing backups is `backup/.data` but any location with adequate permissions can be used.

+It is important to note that if the host path does not exist when the `backup` service runs it will be created and owned by `root`, which means it might be required to chown or chmod the folder.

+Please note that the generated backups are owned by the non-privileged user running the service (usually `UID/GID=1000/1000`).

+If the value of `BACKUP_AUTOCLEANUP_ENABLED` is set to `true` (default) the backup process will delete all existing backups in `BACKUP_HOST_PATH` which are older than `BACKUP_AUTOCLEANUP_AGE_THRESHOLD` days.

+It is possible to define a multitude of backup scripts for various services and purposes by creating scripts in the `backup/scripts` folder and sourcing them in the `backup/scripts/backup` file.

 ## Debugging PHP code